volcano-sh/kubegene-website/content/docs/about/roles.md

 +++
-title = "Kubegene Community Roles" weight = 10
+title = "KubeGene Community Roles" weight = 10
 toc = true
 aliases = ["/docs/about/"]
 [menu.main]
-  parent = "What is Kubegene?"
+  parent = "What is KubeGene?"
   weight = 5
 +++

-This document describes the set of roles individuals may have within the Kubegene community, the requirements of each role, and the privileges that each role grants.
+This document describes the set of roles individuals may have within the KubeGene community, the requirements of each role, and the privileges that each role grants.

 * [Role summary](#role-summary)
 * [Collaborator](#collaborator)